 Established in 2007, Keystone Tutors is one of the UK’s leading private tutoring organisations.
 Here is a sample of the A Level History tutors that we represent.
 They are predominantly based in London and work online with families based outside of London or overseas.

-Jessica is an enthusiastic and dedicated tutor with a passion for learning.
+Jessica is a published, professional historian and an engaging and dedicated tutor.
 She is patient and encouraging and equips her students with the confidence and skills to tackle their academic obstacles.
-She has taught over 1,400 hours with Keystone.
+She has taught over 1,900 hours with Keystone.

 Alice is an Oxford graduate with a passion for academia and learning.
 She enjoys working with children across the age range and can also help with Oxbridge preparation.
 Alice is completing a PhD in archaeology alongside her tutoring work.